Skip to content

 ResticBackupFailed

 The local repo has zero snapshots.
 Treat this as critical for tier 1 and urgent for tier 2.
+Like stale backups, this alert is scoped to expected jobs on that host.

 Check repo initialization and run one controlled backup after fixing path or credential issues: